Bygdø Monolitten IL: History

 The club was founded on 29 May 1914 under the name Djerv.
 The name was changed to Skøien BK in 1915 and to Skøien IF as the club started to participate in non-ball games.
 However the name was changed to Bygdø BK, "Bygdø Ball Club", in 1927.

 The club added Nordic skiing in 1923, track and field in 1929 and bandy in 1934.
 All these were later abolished.
-The club got its own sports field with gravel surface in 1934, and a grass pitch in 1947.
+The club got its own sports field with a gravel surface in 1934, and a grass pitch in 1947.
 The grass pitch was changed to artificial turf in 2007, the same year that the name Ferd Stadion was inaugurated.
 The club colors are red and blue.

 On 9 November 1998 another club named Monolitten IL was founded.
 Among others, it offered the sport of floorball.
 On 12 April 2005 it was merged with Bygdø BK under the name Bygdø Monolitten IL.
 Monolitten is the Norwegian name for "The Monolith" in Vigeland Sculpture Park.